trifork/social-event-calendar/README.md

 You can run `flyctl info` to get the url and ip address of your server.

 Check out the [fly docs](https://fly.io/docs/getting-started/node/) for more information.

+## Environment variables

+These environment variables needs to be set on the deployment or when running locally.
+Running locally you can set them by adding a .env file in the root of the project.

+- `PUBLIC_ICS_CALENDAR` - (Required) The link to a public ics calendar to show activities from
+- `CALENDAR_CACHE_TIME_MIN` - (Optional) The number of minutes to cache the calendar for.
+Defaults to 30 minutes.